AaronTheDesigner/typescript-framework/README.md

 # Typescript Framework
 This framework will include two types of classes.
-Model Classes - handle data, used to repreasent users, blog posts, images etc View Classes - handle html events caused by the user, like clicks and taps
+Model Classes - handle data, used to repreasent users, blog posts, images etc.
+View Classes - handle html events caused by the user, like clicks and taps.

 ## Composition
 In order to understand composition better, we'll be taking the Extraction Approach, which means we'll build large, complicated superclasses, then pull something reusable out of them.
 The User class for this Framework Project will be the first example.
 There are numerous challenges around this approach, which we'll address.